Adamslab/OpenSlider/Bill Of Materials/Readme.md

 The slider assembly takes approximatly 120mm off of the travel distance.

-So a 500mm extrusion will give you approximately 380mm of travel.
+A 500mm extrusion will give you approximately 380mm of travel.

 https://s.click.aliexpress.com/e/_sMJLWJ